 Rental car companies provide special access vehicles.
 Reservations are required.
 Rental car counters and vehicles are in the Rental Car Center, just outside the east exit of the terminal.
 Car rental information is here.

 All airport restrooms contain at least one larger stall and grab bars to accommodate individuals with accessibility needs.
-In addition to wheelchair accessible restroom facilities, there are family restrooms post-security on both the A and B concourses and three pre-security: two adjacent to the Welcome Lounges in Baggage Claim on the lower level and one is on the east side of the Center Point on the ticketing (second) level.
+In addition to wheelchair accessible restroom facilities, there are family restrooms post-security on both the A and B concourses and three are pre-security: two adjacent to the Welcome Lounges in baggage claim on the lower level and one is on the east side of the Center Point on the ticketing (second) level.

 TSA Security Screening Assistance